AdamCorbinFAUPhD/CEN5035-Software-Engineering-Course-Project/proposal/report.md

 ## Automated Monitoring Calendar
 - **HLR.REQ-2** - The system shall provide the user with a calendar that can be utilized to schedule times when the system should arm and disarm automatically.
+- **HLR.REQ-31** - The system shall be able to detect new calendar events within 10 seconds.

 ## Recording System
 - **HLR.REQ-3** - The system shall stream video, and audio from an area designated by the user.
 - **HLR.REQ-4** - The system shall capture pictures and record audio/video when the system has been armed and triggered.

 ## User Interface
-- **HLR.REQ-5** - The system shall provide the user an interface for viewing pictures and video recordings.
+- **HLR.REQ-5** - The user interface shall have the ability to view the live stream.
-- **HLR.REQ-6** - The interface shall provide the user the ability to view and edit the monitoring calendar.
+- **HLR.REQ-6** - The interface shall provide the user the ability to view and edit the monitoring calendar from the Google Calendar.
 - **HLR.REQ-7** - The system shall provide the user with the ability to arm and disarm the system.
+- **HLR.REQ-28** - The user interface shall provide the color and enabled status of the LED
+- **HLR.REQ-29** - The user interface shall have a link to the Watson service

 ## Alert System
-- **HLR.REQ-8** - The system shall flash the LED green 5 times and then lock on blue for a succesul arming of the system.
+- **HLR.REQ-8** - The system shall flash the LED green 5 times and then lock on blue for a successful arming of the system.
 - **HLR.REQ-22** - The system shall flash the LED green 5 times and the shut off the LED for a successful disarming of the system.
-- **HLR.REQ-23** - The System shall flash the LED yellow 2 times when the pin was incorretly entered
+- **HLR.REQ-23** - The System shall flash the LED yellow 2 times when the pin was incorrectly entered
 - **HLR.REQ-24** - The system shall continue to flash red when the system alarm becomes activated
+- **HLR.REQ-26** - The system shall become locked when the PIN was incorrectly entered 4 times in a row
+- **HLR.REQ-27** - The system shall remain locked for 5 minutes when the system becomes locked.
-- **HLR.REQ-24** - The system shall turn the LED on red when the system becomes locked
+- **HLR.REQ-25** - The system shall turn the LED on red when the system becomes locked

 ## Reporting System
 - **HLR.REQ-9** - The system shall send messages to the user when the system has been armed and triggered.
 - **HLR.REQ-19** - The notifications shall have an image capture when the trigger happened, the date & time, and a link to the stream.
-- **HLR.REQ-20** - The system shall send a notificaion when the system has been armed.
+- **HLR.REQ-20** - The system shall send a notification when the system has been armed.
-- **HLR.REQ-21** - The system shall send a notificaion when the system has been disarmed.
+- **HLR.REQ-21** - The system shall send a notification when the system has been disarmed.

+## Watson
+- **HLR.REQ-30** - The system shall send the following events to the Watson service to be able to graph:
+  - Arming/Disarming the system
+  - System Alarm triggered
+  - Motion detected

 # List of non-functional requirements

 - **HLR.REQ-10** - The system shall report and handle when any and all components are disconnected or unavailable.
 - **HLR.REQ-11** - The system shall handle erroneous inputs from the user.
 - **HLR.REQ-12** - The system shall be secure and enforce secure password requirements on the user.
-- **HLR.REQ-13** - The system shall be easy to learn, taking no more than 15 minutes for new users to start utilizing all of the system&#39;s features.
+- **HLR.REQ-13** - The system shall be easy to learn, taking no more than 15 minutes for new users to start utilizing all of the system's features.
 - **HLR.REQ-14** - The user interface shall be capable of being accessed from any device with internet access.
 - **HLR.REQ-15** - The system shall be able to recover from a temporary total power loss.
 - **HLR.REQ-16** - The system shall restrict read/write/modify access to video/audio streams,  pictures, video/audio recording to the owning user.